 The SSAA Farmer Assist program has been developed to enable farmers with wildlife management issues to seek the assistance of SSAA members.
-The specially designed, free-of-charge online-only program allows a farmer to choose who they invite onto their properties from the group of accredited members replying to their post.
+The specially designed, free-of-charge onlineonly program allows farmers to choose who they invite onto their properties from the group of accredited members replying to their posts.

-SSAA National has worked with a number of SSAA state branches to release the program throughout Queensland, Western Australia, South Australia and Tasmania, and will continue to work towards the expansion of the program into other states and territories.
+SSAA National has worked with a number of SSAA state branches to release the program throughout most of Australia.
 In 2014, the ABC's Landline television program highlighted the success of the SSAA Farmer Assist program and the relationships the program has helped create.

-www.farmerassist.com.au
+Farmer Assist has its own dedicated website with a great deal of information for members and farmers.

+farmerassist.com.au